mahersavara/scoutli_promts/summarize_project_spec.md

       - db/migration/V1.0.0__Create_User_Table.sql # SQL script executed by Flyway on startup.
 Creates the initial 'users' table schema in the PostgreSQL database.
   - scoutli-gitops/                        # GitOps repository.
 Defines the desired state of the cluster.
     - apps/
       - ingress-argocd.yaml                # Kubernetes Ingress resource.
-Routes traffic for 'argocd.journeywriter.space' to the internal ArgoCD service.
+Routes traffic for 'argocd.journeywriter.click' to the internal ArgoCD service.
 Configures TLS and SSL redirection.
       - ingress-frontend.yaml              # Kubernetes Ingress resource.
-Routes traffic for 'www.journeywriter.space' to the Frontend service.
+Routes traffic for 'www.journeywriter.click' to the Frontend service.
 Configures TLS certificate request.
     - bootstrap/
       - cluster-issuer.yaml                # Cert-Manager ClusterIssuer.
 Configures Let's Encrypt (Production) as the certificate authority for issuing SSL certificates.
       - root-app.yaml                      # "App of Apps" pattern.
 ArgoCD Application that points to the 'apps/' folder, automating the deployment of all other applications.

 **Project Situation Summary:**

 The Scoutli project infrastructure is provisioned on AWS EKS (v1.34) with 5 t3.small nodes in ap-southeast-1, including PostgreSQL RDS.
-ArgoCD is deployed and accessible at https://argocd.journeywriter.space, though a minor mixed content warning is noted.
-The Frontend is live at https://www.journeywriter.space.
+ArgoCD is deployed and accessible at https://argocd.journeywriter.click, though a minor mixed content warning is noted.
+The Frontend is live at https://www.journeywriter.click.

 **Next Steps:**
 - Build and deploy `scoutli-auth-service` to Kubernetes.
 - Implement `scoutli-discovery-service` and `scoutli-interaction-service`.
 ```